efranken/microjoyslide/README.md

 1. Download MicroPython libraries listed in Software Requirements
 2. Install mpremote, ensure it's in PATH to pick up environment var
 3. Open a terminal
-4. Copy main.py, joystick.py, trill libraries, and USB libraries (making sure to preserve file structure) to your board
+4. Copy main.py, joystick.py, trill libraries, and USB libraries (making sure to preserve file structure) to your board.
-    - There are easier ways to do this, but for the sake of listing all commands for all files needed, follow these mpremote commands:
+ There are other ways to do this, but for the sake of listing all commands for all files needed, follow these mpremote commands:
     - `mpremote cp main.py :main.py`
     - `mpremote cp joystick.py :joystick.py`
     - `mpremote mkdir usb`